 Additional frameworks are available from the SANS Institute, the Institute of Electrical and Electronics Engineers, the Internet Engineering Task Force and the European Union Agency for Network and Information Security.

 An incident response plan should not be combined with documents on other organizational security plans and procedures, such as such as an overview of security policies or disaster recovery and business continuity plans.
 Instead, it works best as a stand-alone document that all your incident response team members know about and have easy access to -- both on the network and in hard-copy form.
-In addition to consulting frameworks from the organizations mentioned above, it can help to start with an incident response plan template to guide you in the right direction.
+In addition to consulting frameworks from the organizations mentioned above, it can help to start with an IR plan template to guide you in the right direction.

 Creating an incident response plan requires the expertise and input of all your incident response team members.
-A good way to go about establishing an incident response plan -- or, even, fleshing out your existing one -- is to divvy up the various parts to the necessary team members.
+A good way to go about establishing a plan -- or, even, fleshing out your existing one -- is to divvy up the various parts to the necessary team members.
 Once everyone has fleshed out their section, the incident response team can pull it all together into a single document and start working on editing and forming the final version.
 Keep in mind that your incident response plan is not unlike any given security policy; it's a work in progress.
 So, you want to make sure that it's reviewed periodically and adjusted appropriately as changes to your network, security and business come about.

 How, when and why to use IR tools